salt-bevy/training/lessons/dns_dhcp_pxe/pxe_boot.md

 The DHCP protocol also allows for more extensive information to be passed -- such as where to find bootstrap information.
 This **extended DHCP** data can be sent by a different server than the one which issued the IP address.
-Since most computers have no need of the extra information -- they already know how to boot themselves -- most networks have only a basic DHCP service.
+Since most computers have no need of the extra information -- because they already know how to boot themselves -- most networks have only a basic DHCP service.

-This subsystem is a set of Salt states to deploy an **extended DHCP** server to provide bootstrap information, but allow the standard DHCP server to work as usual.
-Since all configuration must be based on the only fact the server knows about the requesting unit -- its MAC address -- the setup of the boot server is manual and fussy.
+This lesson has a set of Salt states to deploy an **extended DHCP** server to provide bootstrap information, but allow the standard DHCP server to work as usual.
+Because all configuration must be based on the **only** fact that the server knows about the requesting computer -- its MAC address -- the setup of the boot server is manual and fussy.

 If the PXE boot configuration is set for installing a new operating system, it can also include a reference to